-Create a custom word search for kids using words from their in-class theme or that link to a theme at home.
-You can even throw some silly words in the mix to make it more difficult or add their names for a fun surprise.
-This classic paper-based puzzle game remains a firm favorite word game.
+A word search is a great starter or finishing activity to focus your learners and have them revise some target vocabulary.
+Why not create a custom word search for them using words from their in-class theme or even their spelling lists?
+You can even throw some silly words in the mix or add their names for a fun surprise.

 9. Toss the Balloon

-To start this sight word game, write a collection of words on a balloon.
-Toss the balloon in the air and let your child catch it.
-Whichever word is facing upwards should be read out loud and used in a sentence.
-Prompt kids who can write to write the words on the balloon themselves.
-This fun vocabulary game will have kids jumping for joy as they try to catch the balloon.
+This fun vocabulary game will have your kiddies jumping for joy as they practice their sight words!
+To start this sight word game, write a collection of words on a balloon, then toss the balloon in the air, and let the child who catches it read out whichever word is facing upwards in a sentence.
+Prompt your kids who can write to write the words on the balloon themselves!

 10. Word Connect

-Word Connect is a fun spelling game that kids can play online.
-Simply connect the letters in the circle to create words using the same letters.
-Each level adds one more letter to the circle increasing the game difficulty.
-This game for kids helps build kids’ vocabulary as they discover new arrangements for the same letters.
+Word Connect is a fun spelling game that your kids can play online.
+The task is to simply connect the letters in the circle to create words using the same letters.
+Each level adds one more letter to the circle increasing the game’s difficulty.
+This engaging game helps build your kids’ vocabulary as they discover new arrangements for the same set of letters.

 11. The Minister’s Cat

-This classic game was a popular parlor game but can still be played to teach kids all about adjectives.
+This classic game was a popular parlor game, but it can still be played to teach your kids all about adjectives.
 Each player recites the phrase “The minister’s cat is a …” and adds an adjective to describe the cat, moving along the alphabet.
-An adorable cat, a bouncy cat, a cool cat, and so on.
-This is a great way to work on listening skills and memory skills as they cannot repeat words and hone alphabet skills as they should determine which letter to use next.
+This game is a great way for your learners to work on listening skills and memory skills as they’re not allowed to repeat words!

 12. Hink Pinks

-When it comes to word-based board games, few are as popular and well-known as Codenames.
-Players must call out a word that connects to one or more of the words on the playing cards.
-Their team must guess the word without accidentally guessing words assigned to the opposing team.
-This fun online version is free and lets kids play on their own too.
+When it comes to word-based board games, few are as popular and well-known as Codenames!
+Your learners must call out a word that connects to one or more of the words on the playing cards and their team must guess the word without accidentally guessing words assigned to the opposing team.
+This fun online version is free and lets your kids play on their own too.